Occupational Health in Oman

 • You work in a hazardous industry and are not receiving regular medical check-ups.

-• Report any work injury immediately to your employer in writing and seek medical treatment.
+• Report any work injury immediately to your employer in writing and seek medical treatment at the nearest MOH facility or insured provider.

 • Request a medical report from the treating doctor that links the injury or disease to your work.